-- 5.5.4 Some landscapes can be of low biodiversity interest but have a high scenic value.
+5.5.4 Some landscapes can be of low biodiversity interest but have a high scenic value.
 For example, many people see improved pasture as a lush green ordered landscape that is visually pleasing, though agricultural improvement may have led to less diverse grassland.
 However, there are many examples of habitat and landscape value working together to create scenic landscapes which are valued for their 'naturalness', such as heather moorland, merse or broadleaved woodland.
-Wildlife itself contributes to our experience of the NSA, for example the sound and movement of birds, and the fish stocks in the river Nith. - 5.5.5 Many people wish road verges were frequently mown and looked 'tidier'.
-However verges provide an important habitat of mixed grasses and wild flowers supporting a variety of species (formerly found along field margins).
-Others are aware of the loss of wild flowers from field edges, and appreciate diverse swards on road verges.
+Wildlife itself contributes to our experience of the NSA, for example the sound and movement of birds, and the fish stocks in the Water of Fleet.

+5.5.5 Many people wish road side verges were frequently mown and looked 'tidier'.
+However verges provide an important habitat of mixed grasses and wild flowers, supporting a variety of species (formerly found along field margins).
+Others are aware of the loss of wild flowers from field edges, and appreciate diverse swards on verges.

-NATURE CONSERVATION: Perception of wildlife value Key issues Opportunities Code Sense of naturalness Raise awareness of the links between landscape and biodiversity NC/P1 Experience of wildlife Support delivery of the Local Biodiversity Action Plan within the NSA NC/P2 Management of road verges
+NATURE CONSERVATION: Perception of wildlife value Key issues Opportunities Code Sense of naturalness Experience of Raise awareness of the links between landscape and biodiversity NC/P1 wildlife Management of road verges Support delivery of the Local Biodiversity Action Plan within the NSA NC/P2